Oh, here we go with offshore companies! This is an interesting but often misinterpreted world. So, what’s the buzz about offshore companies in India?

 4. Microsoft

-As the global technology leader, Microsoft understood the gains associated with low labour costs in India and relocated its software development operations to the country.Â
+As the global technology leader, Microsoft understood the gains associated with low labor costs in India and relocated its software development operations to the country.Â

 Infosys Technologies is one of the Indian IT consulting companies that signed a three-year outsourcing deal with Microsoft back in 2010.
 The deal covered IT help desk, desk-side services, and application support in over 450 locations in 104 countries.